The Maple Grove Cemetery in Chicopee is the third oldest cemetery in the city. Take this walking tour to view this great cemetery.

 The iron fencing is very close to the burial.
 The fence being around a single burial is a sign that they were attempting to stop graves robbers.
 See this LINK for a wonderful story on grave robbing.
-I do not now of any medical school that were nearby so it is not known why this is so closely guarded.
+I do not know of any medical schools that were nearby so it is not known why this is so closely guarded.

 stop 7 – John Chase

 John Chase was the agent in charge of the Cabotville Canal including getting the canal, dam, housing, and mills built.
 He was also the agent in charge of the Holyoke Canal System including getting the canal, dam, housing, and mills built.
 His large obelisk is still in place and in great shape but his small tombstone is fallen.

 stop 8 – Alton Phillips